opensourcez/zeeks/README.md

     // The maximum file size for this specific search "maxFileSize":1000,

-    // A prefix that will be added to each match, we recommend making it very descriptive so that you have an easier time understanding the results.
+    // A prefix that will be added to each match, we recommend making it short but descriptive.
     "prefix": "SEARCH TAG"

-    // Pre parse the file with a cli
-    "parse": "[tool name]"
+    // SEE NOTES ABOUT PARSING IN THE MAIN CONFIG EXAMPLE ABOVE "parse": "[tool name]"
 }
 ```
-# Available parsing tools
- - strings
- - hd

 # flags
 ```
 // only config